 Bluetooth® streaming: Make sure that the hearing aids that you select are compatible with Bluetooth®.
 Using this feature with the hearing aids streaming device can enhance your cell phone conversations, or television viewing experience, at a volume level that makes everyone comfortable.

 FM systems: This feature reduces distracting background noises, improves the clarity of sound and allows you to hear from a distance.
 This helps with lowering some of the mental exhaustion that you experience when you strain to hear.

 Hearing aid dehumidifiers: Individuals who profusely sweat, reside in a humid climate, or are frequently in wet environments will probably want to get a hearing aid dehumidifier.
 Place your hearing aids in the dehumidifier overnight, and the moisture will be removed from your hearing aids.
 This will boost performance and prolong the life of your hearing aids.

-Using a Hearing Aid is just one Factor that will help You
+Using a Hearing Aid is just one Factor that will Help You

 You use your brain to hear, so if you have had issues with hearing for a long time, your brain may have “forgotten” how to hear familiar noises.
-Your brain will have to relearn, and retain, some of the sounds in order to recognize them.
+Your brain will have to relearn, and retain, some of these sounds in order to recognize them.